kBashar/computervision/README.md

 ## Histogram
 A histogram visualizes the distribution of values in a dataset.
 To create a histogram, values are grouped into intervals called "bins" (or "buckets") based on ranges, and the frequency of values in each bin is counted and displayed as bars.

+## Aspect Ratio
+Aspect ratio is the proportional relationship between width and height of an image.
+By maintaining the aspect ratio when scaling down or up an image we keep the objects within the image in correct propotionate.

+Tasks requiring spatial accuracy (object detection, pose estimation, segmentation), maintaining aspect ratio is critical because the exact shape and proportions matter.

 ## Miscellinious

 * PNG, webp format has transparency data, Jpeg does not support transparency